yasuoohno/godot-pub-sub/README.md

 ## Instant Events

 PubSub also includes a slightly different form of event publishing, called an "instant" event.
-When an instant event is published, all listeners are called and their response collated into an Array.
+When an instant event is published, `instant_event_published()` method is called and their response collated into an Array.
 This is then returned to the object which published the event.
 Instant events provide a way for objects to obtain information from other objects without having a reference to them; this can be useful when such a reference causea a circular reference.

 ## Asynchronous Events

 PubSub usually publishes events to all listeners in one go when you call `publish()`.
 Another method, `publish_async()`, does not immediately call subscribers.
 Instead, it notes which subscribers need to be called and returns without calling them.
-Subscribers are subsequently called when the `PubSub.process()` method is called, one subscriber per call.
-You **must** call `PubSub.process()` somewhere in your main scene for this mechanism to work.
+Subscribers are subsequently called when the `PubSub.process_async()` method is called, one subscriber per call.
+You **must** call `PubSub.process_async()` somewhere in your main scene for this mechanism to work.
 It's up to you how often to call this method, however, so you can publish these asynchronous events every 1/10th of a second, for example.

+The `PubSub.process_async()` method returns true, if there are any remaining subscribers to be called.
+The `PubSub.process_async_all()` method publishes to all subscribers.

 ## Methods

-`subscribe(event_key, listener)`
+`subscribe(listener, event_key)`

 Call the `subscribe()` method to subscribe the `listener` object to the given `event_key`.
 When the given event key is published, the `listener.event_published()` method will be called.
 If the method is not defined, nothing will happen.